-Clean up and dry out the building quickly (within 24 to 48 hours).
-Open doors and windows.
-Use fans to dry out the building.
+Clean up and dry out the building quickly (within 24 to 48 hours)—open doors and windows.
+Use fans to dry out the structure.

 - Never mix bleach with ammonia or other household cleaners.
 Mixing bleach with ammonia or other cleaning products will produce dangerous, toxic fumes

 - Open windows and doors to provide fresh air.